 Apart from looking at premiums and coverage, you’ll also want to look at how the surrender value is calculated.
 Some policies offer zilch surrender value in the first handful of years, which is tantamount to a lock-in.

-As you’re making comparisons, you’ll realize “cheap” isn’t the only consideration.
+As you’re making comparisons, you’ll realise “cheap” isn’t the only consideration.
 The next thing you need to compare is…

 Step 4: Check your insurance policy coverage specs